naev/naev/docs/manual/sec/intro.md

 * `ai/`: contains the different AI profiles and their associated libraries.
 * `asteroids/`: contains the different asteroid types and groups in different directories.
 * `commodities/`: contains all the different commodity files.
+* `damagetype/`: contains all the potential damage types.
 * `difficulty/`: contains the different difficulty settings.
 * `effects/`: contains information about effects that can affect ships.
 * `events/`: contains all the events.
 * `factions/`: contains all the factions and their related Lua functionality.
 * `glsl/`: contains all the shaders.
 Some are critical for basic game functionality.
 * `gui/`: contains the different GUIs
+* `map_decorator/`: contains the information of what images to render on the map.
 * `missions/`: contains all the missions.
 * `outfits/`: contains all the outfits.
 * `scripts/`: this is an optional directory that contains all libraries and useful scripts by convention.
 It is directly appended to the Lua path, so you can `require` files in this directory directly without having to prepend `scripts.`.